About Isis

 Farouk Y. Seif is Professor Emeritus of Whole Systems Design Graduate Program, a co-founder of the Center for Creative Change at Antioch University Seattle, and Visiting Faculty at Organization Systems Renewal, Seattle University.

 He is a registered architect, a member of the American Institute of Architects (AIA) and design consultant.
-Dr. Seif is also founding Director of Isis Institute; the cross-cultural and environmental study in Egypt Journey into the Dawn of Time is one example of the institute’s professional activities.
+Dr. Seif is also founding Director of Isis Institute; the cross-cultural and environmental study in Egypt, where Journey into the Dawn of Time is one example of the institute’s professional activities.

 Earlier Dr. Seif received a Master of Architecture from Kent State University, Ohio, and graduated with distinction from the Faculty of Fine Arts, Helwan University in Cairo, Egypt, under the auspice of the influential school École des Beaux-Arts in Paris.
 He has the fortune of learning first hand from the renewal Egyptian architect Hassan Fathy, as well as the French architect and philosopher Le Corbusier’s disciples.

-As an educator, architect, and artist, Dr. Seif has taught, presented, and lectured on design approach to social and cultural change, creative thinking, and visual communication in several universities and international conferences in numerous cities in the USA, Canada, Germany, Denmark, Finland, Estonia, Hungary, Bulgaria, Romania, Egypt, and China.
-Notable is his contributions to semiotic conferences where Dr. Seif rubs elbows with many influential scholars.
+As an educator, architect, and artist, Dr. Seif has taught, presented, and lectured on design approach to social and cultural change, creative thinking, and visual communication in several universities and international conferences in Asia (China), Canada (Montreal and Vancouver), Europe (Bulgaria, Denmark, Estonia, Finland, Germany, Hungary, Latvia, Lithuania, Romania, Spain, and Turkey), and in numerous cities in North America (USA and Canada).
+Notable is his contributions to semiotic conferences where Dr. Seif rubs elbows with many influential scholars, such as John Deely, Winfried Nöth, Eero Tarasti, to name a few.

-In addition to Ancient-Egyptian wisdom and Coptic tradition, Dr. Seif has been influenced by the philosophical work of Christopher Alexander, Jean Baudrillard, Gregory Bateson, Umberto Eco, Jean Gebser, Charles S. Peirce, and Thomas A. Sebeok.
+In addition to Ancient-Egyptian wisdom and Coptic tradition, Dr. Seif has been influenced by the philosophical work of Christopher Alexander, Gregory Bateson, Jean Baudrillard, Umberto Eco, Jean Gebser, Humberto Maturana, Charles S. Peirce, and Thomas A. Sebeok.
 His main interests are the metaphysics of design, wholeness, semiotics, and advanced design communication.

 Whole systems design is neither